Hesham1707/devops-task-hmaher/README.md

 ## Ansible/Terraform branch
+Another branch was added that automates most of the work using Terraform and Ansible
 Playbook exists that runs on existing on newly created environments through terrafrom (new ec2's ip is automatically added to ansible inventory)
 You can also run the playbook on any existing environment by adjusting the inventory file
 Adjust the inventory file if needed, cd into terrafrom/ec2-instance-terraform and run